 So, you want to hold on to your joy and arm yourself against the thieves who steal it.
 What can you do?

 Well, just by reading this article you’ve switched on your awareness of their existence in your day-to-day life.
 Seeing them for what they are automatically helps to diminish their effect on you, so you’re not unknowingly taking their negative energy onboard.

 Good for you!
 But in order to really rebuff the thieves you’ll want to put some active thought in, and perhaps make some changes in your interactions.

 So to increase your joy, and hold onto it for longer, you might think about actively assessing, modifying, and distancing.

 1. Assess who is really stealing your joy

-If someone fits one or more of these criteria, you then assess how much they are affecting you, how frequently or intensely.
+If someone fits one of these criteria, you can then assess how much they are affecting you.

 - How much joy they are taking from your life instead of adding to it?